spriyesh/trinkerr-interview-backend/README.md

 ## Steps to make a number Special

-Given a number, determine the number of steps to reduce the number into 1,  when we repeatedly do the sum of the squares of their digits.
-Return -1 if it's not possible at all.
+Given a number, determine the number of steps to reduce the number into `1`,  when we repeatedly do the operation of adding the squares of their digits.
+Return `-1` if it's not possible at all.

 <br>